-Full TitleA Phase 1b/2 Study of AST-008 Combined with Pembrolizumab in Patients with Advanced Solid Tumors
+Full TitleA Phase 1b/2 Study of Cavrotolimod Combined with Pembrolizumab or Cemiplimab in Patients with Advanced Solid Tumors

 Merkel cell carcinoma (MCC) is a type of skin cancer.
 There are several types of immunotherapy used to treat this cancer, such as pembrolizumab and avelumab.
 They work by enhancing the ability of the immune system to find and kill cancer cells.
 However, sometimes MCC becomes resistant to immunotherapy and continues to grow.

 The purpose of this study is to assess the safety and effectiveness of combining the investigational drug AST-008 with pembrolizumab in patients with advanced inoperable MCC that continues to grow despite immunotherapy.
 AST-008 stimulates TLR9, a protein that plays a role in the immune system’s defenses against cancer, infection, and tissue damage.
 By boosting the effects of TLR9, AST-008 might help to kill cancer cells, especially when given with pembrolizumab.
 AST-008 is injected into tumors and pembrolizumab is given intravenously (by vein).